metapolator/metapolator/specimen,-and-glyph-interaction.md

 * all of the icon grid model model selection interactions work: click to select, click in whitespace to select none, rubber banding of several boxes to select multiple, shift and cmd/ctrl to grow and reduce selections, pointer mouse cursor (not the text edit one) etc.
 * **rule**: the selection highlight is noticeable out of the corner of users’ eyes, but also completely out of the way of the ‘black on white’ of the selected glyphs (because user have to evaluate that while editing these glyphs); above it is done by a 4px blue rule right under the glyph containing box;
-* a selection is for that glyph, for that (adjustment) master (see: the italic ‘e’ above); **rule** when a glyph is selected, every instance of that glyph is highlighted in the specimen (see: the italic ‘a’ above);
+* a selection is for that glyph, for that (adjustment) master (see: the italic ‘e’ above); **rule** when a glyph is selected, every instance of that glyph is highlighted in the specimen (see: the italic ‘a’ above).
-* yes, there is no way to insert a text cursor and edit the text in a specimen (But users can filter, see above).

 The selected glyph(s) is now the parameter edit context and this is reflected in the parameters panel.